ibexa/documentation-developer/docs/tutorials/extending_admin_ui/3b_adding_edit_button_content_list.md

 </td>
 ```

-After that, add a hidden form for redirecting to content edit page by adding the following code block inside `{%- block content -%}`, right under `<section class="container my-4">`:
+After that, add a hidden form for redirecting to the content edit page by adding the following code block inside `{%- block content -%}`, right under `<section class="container my-4">`:

 ```html+twig
 {{ form_start(form_edit, {